-- representation of software services company with foreign operations in $43 million sale to private equity firm
+- representation of a software services company with foreign operations in $43 million sale to a private equity firm

-- representation of private equity-backed government contractor in multiple add-on acquisitions
+- representation of a private equity-backed government contractor in multiple add-on acquisitions

-- representation of small business government contractor in receiving venture capital investment
+- representation of a small business government contractor in receiving venture capital investment

-- representation of private equity-backed government contractor in acquisition of intelligence solutions company and subsequent $475 million sale of entire platform
+- representation of a private equity-backed government contractor in acquisition of an intelligence solutions company and subsequent $475 million sale of entire platform

-- representation of consulting services company in $75 million sale to a private equity firm
+- representation of a consulting services company in $75 million sale to a private equity firm

-- representation of public company in multiple acquisitions of cybersecurity and intelligence solutions companies
+- representation of a public company in multiple acquisitions of cybersecurity and intelligence solutions companies

-- representation of healthcare management company in $35 million sale to large healthcare insurance company
+- representation of a healthcare management company in $35 million sale to a large healthcare insurance company

-- representation of cybersecurity government contractor in $65 million sale to another government contractor
+- representation of a cybersecurity government contractor in $65 million sale to another government contractor

-- representation of early stage startup in convertible debt offering and equity investments
+- representation of an early stage startup in convertible debt offering and equity investments

-- representation of software technology company in $310 million sale to a private equity firm
+- representation of a software technology company in $310 million sale to a private equity firm

 - University of Michigan Law School, J.D., cum laude